LStranc/NotBattleship/README.md

 The player can move freely from one map to another but once they choose to Act (choice 4) they must continue with their turn.

 ### Act
-Once the player has choose to Act they will be prompted with a set of actions for a specific boat of theirs.
+Once the player has chose to Act, they will be prompted with a set of actions for a specific boat of theirs.
 The set of actions are dependent on the type of the boat.
 For example, the actions list for the Battleship are,